mckennapsean/dissertation/content/01-intro.md

 motivation or goal, a list of methods, and target visualization artifacts.
 These concise definitions support novice designers in learning and utilizing the framework to connect their design decisions to visualization artifacts.
-We include a table of possible design methods that novices can employ to generate and evaluate visualization artifacts.
+We include a table of possible design methods that visualization designers can employ to generate and evaluate visualization artifacts.
 Lastly, a showcase of design timelines illustrates how to track and report on activities with their associated artifacts.

 The design activity framework came out of reflections of the successful design